-That singular focus to understanding every single interaction and touchpoint leads to understand how to take the shopper’s general interest all the way to making a purchase.
+That singular focus on understanding every interaction and touchpoint leads to understanding how to take the shopper’s general interest to make a purchase.

-Obviously salespeople have been trained to greet everyone, but that training didn’t appear to be working...anywhere.
-Not from the conversations I overheard instore anywhere.
+Salespeople have been trained to greet everyone, but that training didn’t appear to be working...anywhere.
+Not from the conversations I overheard in-store.

-Since you’ve read this far, let’s be honest with each other, there are way too many places to buy too much of the same stuff.
+Since you’ve read this far, let’s be honest with each other: there are too many places to buy too much of the same stuff.

 What’s the answer?

-Brick and mortar retailers have to be just as obsessive on studying their human customers when they enter a store.
-They have to obsess on every aspect of the shopper experience from beginning online to leaving the store with a purchase to being able to brag about it online.
+Brick-and-mortar retailers must be just as obsessive about studying their human customers when they enter a store.
+They have to obsess over every aspect of the shopper experience, from beginning online to leaving the store with a purchase to being able to brag about it online.

-Online retailers obsess about the first time a visitor lands on their site and like a hound on a hunt, follow each and every clue to get the prize - your customer.
+Online retailers obsess about the first time a visitor lands on their site and follow every clue to get the prize - your customer- like a hound on a hunt.

-A big part of crafting an exceptional experience in a brick and mortar store is a solid retail sales training program that truly engages a shopper before ever trying to sell them anything.
+A big part of crafting an exceptional experience in a brick-and-mortar store is a solid retail sales training program that truly engages a shopper before ever trying to sell anything.